-MITS provides young Indigenous people with a 2-year school and boarding program to enable them to confidentially step into great Melbourne schools while remaining culturally strong and connected with their families.
-Most students continue to live in a MITS Alumni Boarding House from Years 9-12.
+MITS provides young Indigenous people with Year 7-8 school and boarding program, enabling them to confidently step into great Melbourne schools while remaining culturally strong and connected with their families.
+Most students continue to live in a MITS-run boarding house from Years 9-12.

 In late January each year our new Year 7 students arrive with mum, dad or a guardian for Orientation in Darwin (NT students) or Melbourne (Vic students).

 Over four days students and families will travel to Melbourne or Darwin to meet their new classmates and MITS staff.
 Students are welcomed to Wurundjeri Country by a local Elder and will meet the school staff at the Richmond Football Club.
 While students are forming new friendships and enjoying their first classes, MITS staff spend time with each parent to understand their wishes for their young person while they are away from home.
 At the end of the week parents return home and the students continue to settle into Melbourne.

 The early weeks of the year are all about getting to know each other and Melbourne